 Saunders (Grabs deploy button, storms up to John, who leaps away quickly) Oi!
 Whose side you on?
-Thought you ended without weapons at all, with the Convention rules intact!
+Thought you were one of us!
+John No!
+I didn't mean that but (pause , as he thinks) well, the war's ended now, you know?
+And it ended without weapons at all, with the Convention rules intact!
 (Pause as he thinks again) With water trade better than ever!
-The government say that there are no threats and ...
-I think that now
+The government say that there are no threats and I think that now I believe them!
+I mean they stopped spending money on defence for a reason -